Map Extent

 animation of map extent spanish speaking

-Map Extent can also be determined by the selection location or custom region.
-This allows users to see the layer ranges represented just for the location.
+Map Extent can also be used for a defined boundary or custom region.
+This allows users to see the layer ranges represented just for their location of interest.

-To start for a selected location, search for a place in the Location Bar.
-Open the Info Bubble for the location and select the Clip button. (please read the guide for Clip to learn of the feature)
+To start, search for a place in the Location Bar.
+Open the Info Bubble for the location and select the Clip button. (please read the guide for Clip to learn more about that feature)

 animation of clipped map extent